osilander/simple-ONT-assembly/README.md

 mamba install -c bioconda raven-assembler

 mamba install -c bioconda prokka

+mamba install -c conda-forge tree
 ```

+### General notes
+Several of the steps below may take a few minutes.
+For any step that takes longer than 2-3 minutes I recommend `tmux`, a terminal multiplexer that will esnure your process deosn't stop once you have disconnected from the server.

+You should endeavour to keep your data organised.
+In general, you should have the original data stored elsewhere and always keep it untouched.
+You should operate only on copied data.
+The data that you are using in the steps below should exist in a presonal directory (either on the server or on your computer).
+This directory should indicate the title or subject of your project, e.g. `soil-isolate-assemblies`.
+It is best in my experience to put the sequence data files in a directory caleld `data`.
+Any results from the analyses below you should store in a directory called `results`.
+To visualise your directory structure, I recommend [tree](https://www.tecmint.com/linux-tree-command-examples/).
+Please install using `mamba` (above).

+I will not go through here in detail into file naming conventions, etc. but it is something to study beforehand.
+[Here](https://johndecember.com/unix/tutor/filenames.html) is an example.

 ### Quick data summary
 The first step is a quick examination of the data.
 Here I will assume you have a single `fastq` file containing all the reads for your strain.
 This file will be `reads.fastq`.